-The Honors College Thesis Mini Grants are up to $300 per award (any request made above $300 will be considered as part of an OUR Mini Grant which has a average of $500; more information about the OUR Mini Grant application here).
+The Honors College Thesis Mini Grants are up to $300 per award (any request made above $300 will be considered as part of an FOUR Mini Grant which has a average of $500; more information about the FOUR Mini Grant application here).
 Students who are seeking financial support for their research projects may apply for funds by submitting an application.
 A letter of support from the faculty mentor must accompany every application as well as proof of thesis approval from the student’s home college.
-Applications are reviewed by the Office of Undergraduate Research in partnership with the Honors College.
+Applications are reviewed by the Fellowships, Opportunities, & Undergraduate Research in partnership with the Honors College.

 ELIGIBILITY, SUBMISSION OF APPLICATIONS, AND REQUIREMENTS

 The Honors College Thesis Mini Grant is open to all Honors College students at UVM.
 All students receiving funding must have a designated UVM faculty mentor.
 In addition, the thesis proposal must have received final approval by the candidate’s home School or College.
 (If you do not yet meet this requirement, please contact Fellowships, Opportunities, & Undergraduate Research).
 Additionally, students doing research involving human subjects, animals, laboratory or studio work, or international travel will be expected to provide appropriate protocols, training documents, or other registration as necessary.
 Without these approvals, plus all the other parts of your proposal, your application will not be reviewed.

 Honors College Thesis Mini Grant applications are reviewed on a rolling basis throughout the year.
 All attempts will be made to financially support reasonable research expenses but students are encouraged to plan ahead/apply early.

 Funded students are required to present their work at the annual Student Research Conference held in April each year.

 FUNDING INFORMATION AND REQUIREMENTS